openmultiplayer/web/frontend/docs/scripting/functions/NPC_SetFacingAngle.md

 :::warning

 - Angle is measured in degrees (0-360).
-- Angles are reversed in GTA:SA; 90 degrees would be East in the real world, but in GTA:SA 90 degrees is in fact West.
-North and South are still 0/360 and 180.
-To convert this, simply do 360 - angle.
 - Use [NPC_GetFacingAngle](NPC_GetFacingAngle) to get current facing angle.
 - Instantly rotates NPC without animation.